-When putting the pieces together for the tour, HIGHLIGHTS OF SOUTH AMERICA by bwd vacations, one of the destinations I was adamant had to be included was Uruguays’s Colonia de Sacramento.
+When putting the pieces together for the tour, Highlights of South America by bwd, one of the destinations I was adamant had to be included was Uruguay’s Colonia de Sacramento.
 I had visited there many years ago, and was gob smacked by the beauty of the place, its colonial Portuguese architecture, its cobblestone streets and its incredible sunsets.

 Brad: – “I really think Colonia de Sacramento should be one of the overnight stays”

 Colleagues: – “Colonia de Sacramento, where’s that?”

 Brad: – “In Uruguay”

 Brad: – with raised eyebrows “In South America, wedged between Argentina & Brazil”

 Firstly, I was amazed by the number of people that had never heard of Colonia de Sacramento and secondly, by the fact that many didn’t even know where Uruguay was.
 As I started to look a bit deeper, however, I found that it probably shouldn’t be such a great surprise since only about 3.3 million people visit the country annually, less than half that visits its more illustrious neighbours Argentina (7.4 million) and Brazil (6.4 million).
 What really surprised me most however was that 80% of those visitors come from Argentina, the vast majority of which are on business.
 I found the country wonderful in nearly every aspect, and was surprised to find so few tours, trips or travel packages visit.
 It’s rolling green plains, its forests and wetlands that have been created by the many rivers that cross the country and its 660 km (410 mi) of coastline of soft sandy beaches along with its cuisine make the country a must for anyone visiting the region.